tseymourmusic/4iAI-Monograph/monographs/EDUCATION_MONOGRAPH.md

 ### **The 4iAI™ Solution: Evaluative Displacement**

 To resolve this impasse, educational assessment must undergo a paradigm shift.
-Rather than attempting to police *whether* an AI tool was accessed, assessment frameworks must evaluate *how rigorously* the human operator interrogated, verified, and refined the synthetic output.
+Rather than attempting to police *whether* an AI tool was accessed, assessment open standards must evaluate *how rigorously* the human operator interrogated, verified, and refined the synthetic output.
 By anchoring student evaluation to **Stage III Introspection**, the 4iAI™ protocol transforms GenAI from an illicit substitution for thought into a catalyst for high-order critical reasoning.

 ## **SECTION OUTLINE**